peteash10/instructionsforhumans.com/pages/events.md

 *December 6-9*

 Something about rituals.
 Tying up my thoughts around [cargo cults](https://en.wikipedia.org/wiki/Cargo_cult) and bringing in stuff from the [Curious Rituals](http://curiousrituals.nearfuturelaboratory.com) and [Networks of New York](http://amzn.to/2tCcPU7) books along with a chunk of psychogeography-eque strategies for breaking/creating rules of engaging with the world.
 [Andy Howlett](http://andyhowlett.co.uk) will be involved and there will be explorations of the city.
-Hopefully I'll get [Hipkiss and Graney](https://www.hipkissandgraney.com) on board to do a ritual for the wooden cell tower I'll have built by then.
+Hopefully I'll get [Hipkiss and Graney](https://www.hipkissandgraney.com) on board to do a ritual for the [wooden cell tower](http://instructionsforhumans.com/works/) I've built.

 ## Week 5